RowleyGroup/NNP-MM/README.md

-# Using a Neural Network Potential Embedding in a MM Model using NAMD
+# Using a Neural Network Potential Embedded in a MM Model using NAMD

 *Shae-Lynn Lahey, Từ Nguyễn Thiên Phúc, and Christopher N. Rowley*